longturn/freeciv21/docs/Playing/how-to-play.rst

 improved with Irrigation (increasing food output), Roads (allowing units to move faster and in some cases increasing trade), and Mines (increasing production), among other improvements.
 The ability to do some improvements on some tiles may require a technology advance to be learned by your scientists.
-See :title-reference:`Help --> Terrain --> Terrain Alterations` for more information.
+See :menuselection:`Help --> Terrain --> Terrain Alterations` for more information.

 .. _how-to-play-city-placement: